finnianr/Eiffel-Loop/doc/Contents.md

 * Integration with the Eiffel Loop multi mode application framework.
 This framework allows you to select from different applications by a command line switch.
 Useful for managing many small applications that hardly justify the disk resources of a separate project.

-To including logging facilities in any class, inherit from class [$source EL_MODULE_LOG] and add an entry for that class in the log filter array. (see below)
+To including logging facilities in any class, inherit from class [EL_MODULE_LOG](http://www.eiffel-loop.com/library/runtime/logging/el_module_log.html) and add an entry for that class in the log filter array. (see below)

 By default logging is not active in the application.
 It must be turned on using the `-logging` command line switch.

 **Log output filtering**

 The logging framework offers a simple way to filter the output by class and routine.
-The root class of your application should inherit class [$source EL_LOGGED_SUB_APPLICATION] and implement the routine `Log_filter` as a once function returning an array of tuples.
-The `Log_filter` for class [$source TEST_VTD_XML_APP] is implemented as follows:
+The root class of your application should inherit class [EL_LOGGED_SUB_APPLICATION](http://www.eiffel-loop.com/library/runtime/logging/el_logged_sub_application.html) and implement the routine `Log_filter` as a once function returning an array of tuples.
+The `Log_filter` for class [TEST_VTD_XML_APP](http://www.eiffel-loop.com/test/source/apps/xml/test_vtd_xml_app.html) is implemented as follows:

 ````